-The following tips are excerpted from “Seven Steps to Protecting our Children”, published by Darkness to Light.org.
+The following tips are excerpted from “Seven Steps to Protecting our Children”, which was published by Darkness to Light.org.
 Click to download a complete copy of their work.

 Step 1) Learn the facts

 - Understand the risks of the world we live in.
-Realities, not trusts, should influence your decisions regarding children, because abuse happens, and it can happen to someone you love.
+Your decisions regarding children should be based on these realities and not on hopes, because abuse happens, and it can happen to someone you love.

 Step 2) Minimize opportunity

-- It’s hard as a caregiver to balance a child’s safety with their freedom and independence, but if you eliminate or reduce one-adult/one-child situations you will dramatically lower the risk of sexual abuse for children.
-Ask your schools, camps, and community groups about their policies, and be aware even with close friends and family.
+- It’s hard as a caregiver to balance a child’s safety with their need for freedom and independence, but if you eliminate or reduce one-adult/one-child situations you will dramatically lower the risk of sexual abuse for children.
+Ask your schools, camps, and community groups about their policies, and be aware of the risks even with close friends and family.
 90% of child victims are abused by someone they know, love, or trust.

 Step 3) Talk about it